Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

   - /about.html
 ---

 I'm a first-year PhD student in Linguistics at the [University of Toronto](https://www.linguistics.utoronto.ca).
-Since variability is rich and inherent in speech signals, the key question that I'm interested in is phonetic/phonological variation in speech production and perception.
-I use experimental and quantitative methods to investigate how phonetic, psycholinguistic, and social factors probabilistically condition the variation in phonological grammar, and how this variability can inform us about the learnability, processing, and evolution of sound patterns, and even some broader questions about memory and cognitive abilities in cognitive science.
+The key question that I'm interested in is phonetic/phonological variation in speech production and perception.
+I use experimental and quantitative methods to investigate how phonetic, psycholinguistic, and social factors probabilistically condition the variation in phonological grammar, and how this variability can inform us about the theoretical models of phonology, learnability, and evolution of sound patterns, and even some broader questions about memory and cognitive abilities in cognitive science.

 With my past training, I apporach these questions from an interdisciplinary perspective, especially from phonetics-(morpho)phonology interface, psycholinguistics, and variationist sociolinguistics. [my CV is here](https://drive.google.com/file/d/1W7Tu_o_kVpxBblMywxOP27UgWudizcA_/view?usp=sharing)